 - Everyone loves a free curriculum.
-For many, this helped them start home educating as it meant they didn’t have to commit to an expensive boxed curriculum while they were still deciding if they should teach their child at home in the long run.
+This helped many start home educating as it meant they didn’t have to commit to an expensive boxed curriculum while still deciding if they should teach their child at home in the long run.

-- The recommendation to use McGuffey’s Eclectic Primer Readers (book or free version here), which have been around for a very long time, to teach children to read was a huge hit.
+- The recommendation to use McGuffey’s Eclectic Primer Readers (book or free version here), which has been around for a very long time, to teach children to read was a huge hit.

 - Some mothers liked that the material required a lot of independence from students.